Mindfulness is simply observing in the moment without judgement. Nothing woo-woo about it.

 Mindfulness is not mystical nor magical.

-Mindfulness is not meditation.
-It does not require one to be guru-like.
+Mindfulness does not require one to be guru-like.
 It is not always peaceful and Zen-like.

-Mindfulness is simply moving through life consciously and with awareness.
-It is a practical state of being present and aware in the moment, no matter what is happening.
+Mindfulness is simply being conscious and aware in any moment.
+It is a practical way to be present, no matter what is happening.
 It is being where your feet are.
 Paying attention to whatever is showing up, without judgement.

 Mindfulness is a practical tool to approach life as it is, without the often incorrect filter of the stories we tell ourselves.
 It is simply seeing things the way they are, not the way we assume them to be.
 It’s all about the facts, not our assumptions.
 In this respect, mindfulness is a skill which paves a pathway within toward greater peace.

-Having said that, mindfulness may include meditation, quietness, retreat and repose as environments in which to foster being fully present.
+Having said that, mindfulness may include meditation, quietness, retreat and repose as practices in which to foster being fully present.
 However, they are not exclusive of one another.

 I mean that anyone in any walk of life in any situation could benefit from increased awareness of themselves and their surroundings.